Tuskiurhil/Barcode-Generator/README.md

 ## Setup and Usage

+**The Script was tested on Ubuntu, Debian, Arch and Microsoft Windows 10.**

+1. Open a Terminal or CMD/PowerShell

-Download the above mentioned libraries with pip.
+2. Download the above mentioned libraries with pip.

 * Example "pip install PySimpleGUI" or "pip3 install PySimpleGUI" depending on your version of Python.

-To run the script, simply put the "barcodegen.py" file in an accessible location and open it with your terminal.
+3. Put the script (barcodegen.py) in a location of choice, open a Terminal or CMD/PowerShell in that location and execute it. (alternatively you can point to the file)

 * Example $BASH: *"python3 /home/"user"/Desktop/barcodegen.py"*
+* Example CMD/Powershell: *"python3 C:\Users\"user"\Desktop\Barcode\barcodegen.py"*

+4. Create some Barcodes!

 **Preview GIF**